 2.1.
 Intra-speaker speech rate variation

 The Goldman-Eisler’s (1954) classic paper is the first well-known experiment aimed at calculating intra-speaker variation speech rate.
 The second goal of this work was to find out whether there is dependence between the length of an utterance and the speech rate.
 The author studied four adults, three men and one woman, who were the academic and scientific staff of Maudsley Hospital, and four young neurotics (patients of the hospital), all female.
 The patients were interviewed separately by the author of the paper.
 The staff-participants were talking with each other separately and in groups.
 The author recorded the conversations and then counted the speech rate as a number of syllables per minute.
 It was found that the speech rate discriminates significantly between staff-participants in all lengths of utterance (p = 0.001).
 For patients, discrimination was significant in all but the shortest lengths of utterance.
 It was also found, that communicating with different interlocutors, staff-participants talk with significantly different speech rates (p < 0.05).
-Table N summarizes the data of this part of the experiment.
+Table 1 summarizes the data of this part of the experiment.

-Table N. Results of analysis of variance testing the differences in speech rates in different conversational situations for staff-participants (Goldman-Eisler, 1954, p.
+Table 1.
+Results of analysis of variance testing the differences in speech rates in different conversational situations for staff-participants (Goldman-Eisler, 1954, p.
 98).